 How to make easy poppy seed rolls:

-- Microwave milk for 1 minute.
-Pour into the bowl of a stand mixer, stir in the sugar and yeast.
-Whisk in the eggs, salt, and butter then add the flour and knead for 7 minutes.
+- Microwave milk until warm (around 1 minute.)
+Pour into the bowl of a stand mixer and stir in the sugar and yeast.
+Whisk in the eggs, salt, and melted butter then add the flour and knead for 7 minutes.

-- Cover and allow the dough to rise in a warm oven until doubled (20 minutes.)
+- Cover and allow the dough to rise in a warm place until doubled (15 minutes.)

 - Divide the dough into 2 equal portions and roll each piece out into a 10" by 11-inch square.

 - Spread 1/2 cup of the poppy seed filling onto the upper half leaving a 4-inch border on the bottom.
 Cut the unfilled bottom into 1" strips.
 Roll, starting from the poppyseed filling down.
-Stop when you get to the strips and wrap each strip over the roll, stretching out the strip if needed and pinching down the ends.
+Stop when you get to the strips and wrap each strip over the roll, stretching out the strip to braid the roll.
+Pinch down the ends.

-- Place the rolls onto a lined baking sheet and allow to rise for 10 minutes.
+- Place the rolls onto a lined baking sheet and allow the dough to rise for 10-15 minutes.